tomvlk/inmotiv-sdk-php/README.md

 ## What is currently implemented

 * driver licence check
-* vehicle details by numberplates
+* very basic vehicle details by numberplates

 ## How to test